How to Make a Fairy Garden House – Free Template

 Vertical photo of a finished fairy garden house held together with craft clamps and rubber bands as it dries.

-Glue on the roof and add more glue to the side seams, then use elastic bands to hold your fairy house in place until the glue has completely dried.
+Use elastic bands to keep your fairy house in place until the glue is completely dry.

 Finish your fairy garden house by adding any embellishments you like.
 I glued twigs to the roofline of my house.